The Ruins of Lessylvania Courtesy Library of Congress

 Oh, now I see in the comment above that you mention the Robert E. Lee connection.
 Amazing!
 It is hard to realize that the Revolutionary generation and the Civil War generation were only one generation apart.

-They are two of my favorite people in history.
+Yes, it is amazing isn’t it?
+Like father like son 😉 They are two of my favorite people in history.
 Thanks for your comment!

 Thanks for the post.
 It is always great to hear information concerning one’s progenitors.
 Harry’s sister, Theodocia, is my 7th great grandmother on my father’s side.
 I’m told my resemblance to picture above is spooky.

 Thanks for visiting!
-A privilege to have a Lee relative by here.
+A privilege to have a Lee relative by here. 😀

 Thank you so much for dropping by my site, and I love what I see here!
-Love the layout especially, and needless to say your posts are so educational and interesting to a history lover like myself!
+Love the layout especially, and needless to say your posts are so educational and interesting to a history lover like myself! 🙂

 You’re welcome, I enjoyed your blog as well.
-I’m very happy to hear you like the blog, thanks for your comment!

 I’ve always been intrigued by Light Horse Henry Lee’s story, but didn’t know a whole lot about it.
 In many ways Robert E. Lee was very unlike his father, but both were fascinating individuals.